The original do-it-yourself travel guide to Europe SM

 Income taxes in European countries are much higher than they are in the USA.
 Social security taxes are also much higher.
 Combined income and social taxes can easily take over 50% of your income in some countries.
 You will have to pay these taxes.

-As an indication of the tax burden over there, the average American currently works until May 16 to pay income taxes.
+As an indication of the tax burden over there, the average American currently works until April 17 to pay income taxes.
 This date is known unofficially as "tax freedom day."
-Tax freedom day in the European Union averages out to July 26.
-Thus the average European works an extra two months to pay the government.
-But within Europe, the date varies from June 13 in Britain to August 29 in Belgium!
-Those people must feel like wards of the state.
+Tax freedom day in the European Union averages out to much later in most countries.
+The average European works about an extra two months to pay the government.
+Within Europe, the date varies from March 13 in Cyprus to August 4 in Belgium! [source: Institut économique Molinari].
+Before you go running off to live in Cyprus check the financial condition of the country.
+The situation in that tiny country had the euro and Europe on edge just a few years ago.

-When working outside the USA, the IRS still wants you to file a tax return, though taxes on some or all of your income may be avoidable.
-If you meet one of two requirements, physical presence or bona fide residence in another country, your foreign earned income up to $70,000 can qualify for exclusion from tax liability.
-Taxes are also applicable to some expenses of relocating and living abroad when these are reimbursed by your company.
+When working outside the USA, the IRS still wants you to file that tax return, though taxes on some or all of your income may be avoidable.
+If you meet one of two requirements, physical presence or bona fide residence in another country, your foreign earned income up to about six figues can qualify for exclusion from tax liability.
+Taxes and exclusions are also applicable to some expenses of relocating and living abroad when these are reimbursed by your company.

-To satisfy the requirements for exclusion, follow the rules to the letter.
+To satisfy the requirements for the exclusions, follow the rules to the letter.
 Keep your paperwork up to date.
 When entering and leaving the USA, make sure that your passport is stamped with exit and entry dates.
 Sometimes you have to ask for this.
 Keep a log of international travel with dates and times of arrival and departure, and stash away the boarding cards.
 I've noticed that many boarding cards do not include the year, only the month and day so write the year on if it's not printed.
-Keep your overseas residence permit, rental contract, utility bills, and all other evidence establishing you as an overseas resident.
+Keep your overseas permit, rental contract, utility bills, auto documents, travel receipts, and all other evidence establishing you as an overseas resident.
+But after all is said and done you can bet that the IRS shall screw you.
+They need the money to pay for their bonuses and parties in Las Vegas.

 Tax Equalization